 Oregon's Terwilliger Hot Springs may be a natural draw with its pristine beauty and maintained facilities, but there are several more nearby mountain hot springs to discover – each offering a unique experience that shouldn't be missed.
 If you are planning a dip into nature's warm waters just outside of Eugene, use this hot springs guide to select the right pool for your adventure.
 Dedicated hot spring hoppers will find it easy to visit all of these in a weekend.
-Although these hot springs are outdoors, some may be crowded.
-Be prepared to change your plans and bring your mask so that you can relax safely in these wild places.
+Our hot springs are popular attractions.
+For smaller crowds, visit during the week or early in the day.

 This is a wild hot spring.
 The pools at McCredie are constantly changing shapes, the temperatures are unpredictable compared to others and the pools are murky with silty bottoms.
 Still, these springs are rewarding for the daring.